-In 1989, the Philadelphia College of Osteopathic Medicine (PCOM) and Saint Joseph’s University introduced the nation’s first MBA and DO joint degree program.
+In 1989, the Philadelphia College of Osteopathic Medicine (PCOM) and Saint Joseph’s University introduced the nation’s first MBA and Doctor of Osteopathic Medicine (DO) joint degree program.
 This partnership responded to the increasing need for business acumen in medical practice and prepares the physicians for a wide range of emerging careers in medical administration.

 The curricula is coordinated to allow future physicians to graduate with both degrees in five years.

 A major feature of the DO/MBA Program is the ability of students to pursue uninterrupted medical education at PCOM while also completing the MBA course requirements at Saint Joseph’s University.
 The flexible decelerated PCOM medical curriculum allows students to complete their second year clinical didactic courses over a two-year period.

 Upon completion of the standard first year at PCOM and acceptance into the joint degree program, students begin business studies during the Saint Joseph’s University Summer session.
 The following fall and spring semesters, the medical course-load is reduced to half-time while two business courses are completed each semester in the MBA Program.
 This schedule is repeated the next summer and subsequent fall and spring semesters, during which the PCOM sophomore year and all remaining MBA requirements are completed.

 Upon completion of the two-year combined curriculum, the MBA degree is awarded by Saint Joseph’s University.
 After completion of full-time medical education in junior and senior clinical rotations, the DO degree is awarded at PCOM’s annual commencement ceremonies with special recognition of the dual degree.

 Georgia campus students have the option of participating in the Saint Joseph’s University online MBA program.